karthikindia/taanee/README.md

 Failsafe(False)
 ```

-## Automagica with Natural Language
+## taanee with Natural Language

 Wouldn't it be cool if we could write Robotic Process Automation scripts in plain ol' English rather than the already easy Python scripting language?
-Well it's possible with Automagica!
+Well it's possible with taanee!
 We have cooked up a more human-friendly interface to get started with automation!

 ### How it works
 Natural language for taanee (.nla) looks like this: